Tendonitis Treatment Perth

 - Strength training: Specifically designed training programs which increase strength, correct posture and improve muscle tone can not only help with recovery, but also prevent further injury.

 - Post operative rehabilitation: Post operative rehabilitation is crucial for a full recovery.
-At My Physio Sorrento, near Hillarys we have developed excellent professional relationships with leading Perth surgeons and will ensure the line of communication remains open between patient, surgeon and Physiotherapist.
+My Physio Sorrento have developed excellent professional relationships with leading Perth surgeons and will ensure the line of communication remains open between patient, surgeon and Physiotherapist.
 We will guide you through the recovery process and back to your desired level of function.